SFTtech/openage/doc/ideas/fr_technical_overview.md

 Multiplayer        | MP3        | Forced no-rush (timelimit or score limit until attacks are possible) Multiplayer        | MP4        | Official accounts on servers for everyone.
 PGP-Support for network of trust.
 Built-in multiplayer mode that is so good that it unifies the community.
 Multiplayer        | MP5        | Good matchmaking and skill-/experience points-algorithm.
 Ranked mode for multiplayer.
 Multiplayer        | MP6        | Better team interaction.
 Work/resource sharing.
 Temporary unit control of groups for allies.
-Resource sharing when defeated.
+Resource and unit sharing when defeated or drop.
+Alternatively if a player drops all of their units move to an ally and that ally's population cap changes.
+Cannot work when diplomacy is enabled.
 Multiplayer        | MP7        | Tournament drafts, files, settings, replays are stored in a container.
 Host sets up the game, shares important (players) part of the container, game lobby allows no changes.
 Multiplayer        | MP8        | Simple and fast qualifying for tournaments.
 Multiplayer        | MP9        | Connection through in-game server browser/direct IP and connection through a browser-based protocol.
 Combination of dedicated servers, P2P and LAN multiplayer.